-A recent Reuters report also assessed that the financial value of health data can be as much as ten times that of a credit card number.11
+Given the strong links between the commercial world and A recent Reuters report also assessed that the financial value of health data can be as much as ten times that of a the scientific world, large laboratories are often accused of conflicts of interest.
+As a result, this sector has been credit card number.11 targeted by whistle-blowers and cyber-hacktivists.